fictive-kin/funnel/README.md

     });
     funnel.collect(currency).display();

 That's the gist of how Funnel works.
 Next, we'll cover the specific fetcher plugins.
-To make these examples more clear, assume the following structure for these examples:
+To make the code more clear, assume the following structure for these examples:

     var funnel = require('../funnel/funnel');